kadena-io/pact/docs/en/pact-reference.md

 ### Request YAML file format {#request-yaml}
 Request yaml files takes two forms.
 An *execution* Request yaml file describes the [exec](#exec-payload) payload.
 Meanwhile, a *continuation* Request yaml file describes the [cont](#cont-payload) payload.
+Private and public blockchains require different metadata, so each payload format may have different fields depending on the context.

+#### Private Blockchain YAML Format {#request-yaml-private-chain}

-The execution Request yaml takes the following keys:
+The execution request yaml for a private blockchain takes the following keys:

 ```yaml
   code: Transaction code